-- 16.7.1 The Team class is open to any four dogs that have earned the title of CD or higher.
-It is not necessary that the same person own all dogs in the team or that they be of the same breed, except when entered in a breed-specialty obedience trial. - 16.7.2 Five dogs may be entered, one to be considered as an alternate.
-However, the same four dogs must compete in all exercises. - 16.7.3 The exercises will be performed simultaneously and judged as specified for the Novice class with the following exceptions:
+16.4.1 The Team class is open to any four (4) dogs that have earned the title of CD or higher.
+It is not necessary that the same person own all dogs in the team or that they be of the same breed, except when entered in a breed-specialty obedience trial.

-- (a) The Figure 8 will be performed as part of the Heel Free exercise. - (b) For the Drop on Recall exercise the dogs will first be called and dropped individually, then perform the second portion of the recall and the finish simultaneously.
-This exercise will be judged as specified for the Open class. - 16.7.4 Judgment will be based on the performance of the dogs and handlers, plus team precision and coordination. - 16.7.5 The scoring shall total four times the value of each individual exercise.
-Each dog receiving a non-qualifying score for an exercise will be automatically scored zero (that is, a full 1/4 off the total score for that exercise for the four dogs). - 16.7.6 To qualify, a team must have a final score of 680 or more points out of the maximum 800 points and must have earned more than 50% of the available points in each exercise.
+- 16.4.2 Five (5) dogs may be entered, one (1) to be considered as an alternate.
+However, the same four (4) dogs must compete in all exercises. - 16.4.3 The exercises will be performed simultaneously and judged as specified for the Novice class with the following exceptions: - (a) The Figure 8 will be performed as part of the Heel Free exercise. - (b) For the Drop on Recall exercise the dogs will first be called and dropped individually, then perform the second portion of the recall and the finish simultaneously.
+This exercise will be judged as specified for the Open class. - 16.4.4 Judgment will be based on the performance of the dogs and handlers, plus team precision and coordination. - 16.4.5 The scoring shall total four (4) times the value of each individual exercise.
+Each dog receiving a non-qualifying score for an exercise will be automatically scored zero (that is, a full 1/4 off the total score for that exercise for the four dogs). - 16.4.6 To qualify, a team must have a final score of 680 or more points out of the maximum 800 points and must have earned more than 50% of the available points in each exercise.

-16.7.7 SCALE OF POINTS
+16.4.7 SCALE OF POINTS (140-09-24)

 Heel on Leash 30 points Team total 120 points

-Stand for Examination 20 points Team total 80 points
+Stand for 20 points Team total 80 points

+Examination

 Heel Free 40 points Team total 160 points

 Drop on Recall 50 points Team total 200 points

+Sit Stay -

+Get Your Leash 20 points Team total 80 points

-Group Sit 30 points Team total 120 points
+Group Sit 20 points Team total 80 points

-Group Down 30 points Team total 120 points
+Group Down 20 points Team total 80 points

 Maximum

 Total Score 200 points Team total 800 points